 Cardiovascular Disease + Metabolic Syndrome

-Diet and lifestyle play an important role in preventing and reversing heart disease, and certain herbs and supplements can help lower your risk for heart disease and help with heart conditions that you may have already been diagnosed with.
+Coronary artery disease (CAD), is the number one cause of death in Australia.
+Diet and lifestyle play an important role in preventing and reversing heart disease, but also certain herbs and supplements can help lower your risks and help with heart conditions that you may have already been diagnosed with.

 Major risk factors for cardiovascular disease include: